opencontainers/runc/config.md

 [**`platform.os`**](#platform) is used to specify platform-specific configuration.
 Runtime implementations MAY support any valid values for platform-specific fields as part of this configuration.
-Implementations MUST error out when invalid values are encountered and MUST generate an error message and error out when encountering valid values it chooses to not support.

 * **`linux`** (object, OPTIONAL) [Linux-specific configuration](config-linux.md).
   This MAY be set if **`platform.os`** is `linux` and MUST NOT be set otherwise.